 In the classroom, emphasis is placed on the use of knowledge within a Christian worldview for health promotion and the prevention of illness involving selected body systems.
 Students utilize the nursing process by applying nursing assessment data for holistic identification and prioritizing client health problems, formulating client goals, development and use of nursing interventions, and evaluation of client goal achievement throughout the lifespan.
-This first clinical practicum will give students the opportunity to demonstrate beginning competence in skills necessary for the professional nurse in outpatient, long term care, and (low acuity) acute care settings.
-Prerequisites: Minimum grade of C in NURS 310, 340 and 350.
+This first clinical practicum will give students the opportunity to demonstrate beginning competence in skills necessary for the professional nurse in outpatient, long term care, and/or (low acuity) acute care settings.
+Prerequisites: Minimum grade of C in NURS 310: Pathophysiology/Pharmacology, NURS 340: Fundamentals of Nursing Practice, and NURS 350: health Promotion, Health Education and Physical Assessment.